aivic/datascience/Readme.md

-Given repository covers programs on Python.
+Given repository covers project and tutorials on Python for Data Science (Numpy, Scipy, Pandas, Scikit-Learn).